content-left-bg.png

 Basic allocation

-The basic allocation of state education is 26 semesters for all students who begin schooling in the Preparatory (Prep) Year before they turn six years and six months.
-This allocation is irrespective of the student’s prior registration in a pre-Prep program or a special education program prior to the Prep Year.
+The basic allocation of state education is 26 semesters for all students who begin schooling in the Prep Year before they turn six years and six months.
+This allocation is irrespective of the student’s prior registration in a special education program, distance kindergarten (eKindy) or face to face kindergarten program at a prescribed school (State Delivered Kindergarten) prior to the Prep Year.

 Compulsory participation phase

-A young person's compulsory participation phase starts when s/he stops being of compulsory school age (i.e. turns 16 or completes Year 10 whichever comes first) and ends when the person:
+A young person's compulsory participation phase starts when the young person stops being of compulsory school age (i.e. turns 16 or completes Year 10 whichever comes first) and ends when the person:

 • gains a Certificate of Achievement, Senior Statement, Certificate III or Certificate IV, or